DiegoEfu/DiegoEfu/README.md

 ## About me

 Hi there!
-I am Diego Faria, a student of Computer Science Engineering who is acquiring knowledge of topics such as general systems development, game development and scientific computing!
+I am Diego Faria, a student of Computer Science Engineering who is acquiring knowledge of topics such as general systems development, DB administration and scientific computing!

 ## Languages